 7. Highest available value

-The data is to valuable to just aggregate accounts.
+The data is too valuable to just aggregate accounts.
 The system can help you fundamentally change the nature of your business.

 It should help you:

 Aggregation is all about providing a comprehensive view of a client’s net worth.
-This include not just investment but held away assets and liabilities.
+This includes not just investment but held away assets and liabilities.
 Ask the question.